 Keep in mind also that a combination of inner and outer attentional load can occur.
 Altered nervous system prioritization of external stimuli, such as in sensory integration disorders, can be a factor for some.
 People with these problems will be overly bothered by normal sensory stimuli such as sounds, clothing, lighting, motion, food textures, etc., which can increase attentional load and contribute to symptoms of ADHD.
 These disorders can be addressed through Functional Neurology.

 When decreasing attentional load, it is important to identify where the biggest attentional drain (load) is coming from (inner or outer).
 This is where a skilled clinician can quickly help identify the sources of attentional load.

 The bottom line is that we can address ADHD by increasing attentional strength and/or lowering the attentional load on the child’s brain.
+But first, it’s important to identify the potential areas for improvement, whether you need to improve your (or your child’s) external environment, or whether you need to improve brain health.
 Read the other articles in this series to learn how to address your loved one’s ADHD.